yatinkode/Email-Spam-detection-using-NLP/README.md

-# Email-Spam-detection-using- Natural Language Processing
+# Email Spam detection using NLP (Natural Language Processing)
 Building a spam filter by predicting whether an email message is spam (junk email) or ham (good email).
 Library used is NLTK in Python